-Standard 4: Critical Thinking. performance skills.
-The teacher candidate uses a var Standard 4 iety of instructional strategies and d resources to encourage student ts' critical thinking, problem solving, and 0-The teacher candidate does not possess the necessary knowledge, therefore, the standard is not evident or is incorrect in performance.
-1-Emerging Candidate: The teacher candidate is able to articulate the necessary knowledge, but does not demonstrate in performance.
-2-Developing Candidate: The teacher candidate is able to articulate the necessary knowledge and demonstrates in performance with some success.
-3-Skilled Candidate: The teacher candidate is able to articulate the necessary knowledge and effectively demonstrates in performance.
-Expected level of performance by the end of the student teaching semester.
-4- Exceeding Candidate: The teacher candidate adapts and develops the lesson according to the teaching environment/ student response (all descriptors in the skilled candidate (3) column must be met as well as at least one descriptor below): Demonstrates no awareness of the importance of students sharing ideas and generating possible solutions.
+Standard 4: Critical Thinking.
+The performance skills. e teacher candidate uses a variety of instructional strategies and res ources to encourage students' critic al thinking, problem solving, and 0-The teacher candidate does not possess the necessary knowledge; therefore, the standard is not evident or is incorrect in performance.
+1-The teacher candidate can articulate the necessary knowledge but does not demonstrate in performance.
+2-The teacher candidate can articulate the necessary knowledge and demonstrates in performance with some success.
+3-The teacher candidate can articulate the necessary knowledge and effectively demonstrate it in performance.
+4-The teacher candidate adapts and develops the lesson according to the teaching environment/ student response.
+Engagement of S Students in Sharing and Generating g Ideas and Solutions Demonstrates no awareness of the importance of students sharing ideas and generating possible solutions.
 Plans strategies to facilitate opportunities for students to share ideas and generate possible solutions.
 Uses strategies for some students to share ideas and generate possible solutions.
 Implements strategies in which most students convey their ideas or solutions through product or process.
-Facilitates student-centered lessons in which students discover for themselves the desired knowledge or skills, rather than relying on teacher-provided information.
-Provides no evidence of knowledge of importance of student analysis and discussion of problems and possible solutions.
+Facilitates student- centered lessons in which students discover for themselves the desired knowledge or skills through product or process.
+Engagemen t of Students in Analyzing and Disc ussing Problems Provides no evidence of knowledge of importance of student analysis and discussion of problems and possible solutions.
 Plans strategies for analyzing and discussing problems and possible solutions.
 Creates opportunities for some students to analyze and discuss problems and possible solutions.
 Facilitates opportunities in which most students analyze and discuss problems and possible solutions.
-Provides opportunities for students to demonstrate creativity, engage in creative problem-solving, and develop curiosity through hands-on experiences.
-Provides no evidence of using questions that promote critical thinking.
+Provides opportunities for students to engage in creative and collaborative problem identification and generation of possible solutions.
+Questioning Techniques Provides no evidence of using questions that promote critical thinking.
 Plans to use questions that promote critical thinking.
 Uses questioning techniques that promote students' critical thinking.
 Uses questioning techniques that result in most students providing answers reflecting critical thinking.
-Allows students to express their thoughts, feelings, insights, opinions, and attitudes (not just knowledge) through a variety of media.
-Provides no evidence of higher order thinking.
+Poses questions to provide opportunities for student thinking to delve into real - world topics, which address differing viewpoints, and allows students to respectfully justify their own opinion and solutions to a problem.
+Higher Order Thinking Provides no evidence of higher order thinking.
 Plans for higher order thinking.
 Uses strategies to incorporate higher order thinking.
-Consistently uses evidence-based strategies to promote higher order thinking.
-Provides opportunities for student thinking to delve into real-world topics, which address differing viewpoints, and allows students to respectfully justify their own opinion and solution to a problem.
+Consistently uses evidence- based strategies to promote higher order thinking.
+Provides opportunities for all students to utilize higher order thinking to analyze and discuss real-world topics.